devopsacademyau/academy/projects/project01/tasks.md

 WIP

   - create a github action that:
-    - every pull request will run `make build`
+    - every pull request that makes change to the files related to the container will run `make build`
-    - build step needs to build image and push to ECR tagged with commit SHORT_SHA for reference
+    - build step needs to build image and push to ECR tagging the image with commit SHORT_SHA for reference
   - create a github action that:
     - every push to `master` branch will run `make deploy`
     - deploy step will update task definition / service with new container image tag